Press Images - Nobel Week Lights 2024

 Credit English:

-© Nobel Prize Outreach.
-Photo: Benoît Derrier.
+The Wave by Vertigo. © Nobel Prize Outreach.
+Photo: Benoît Derrier